 Starting from Five Bridges Road; Travel west on-road (low volume) along this dirt road.
 A large marsh is along your right.
 Cross over Mill Brook at 0.2 miles, then look for a yellow gate on your left at 0.4 miles.
 Turn left and follow the paved Old Holland Rd (abandoned) south.
 After 0.6 miles turn left along abandoned Morse Rd (across from a large field).
 This section is stone-dust except for a short hard packed dirt & grass surface.
 After a mile you'll come to an intersection.

 Note; Left takes you along the Curtis Island Loop.
 Follow the hard packed dirt and grass trail around the edge of the island.
-You'll pass by an informational sign before coming to a path on your left that leads down to Rest Stop #1, a pull-in for the Quinebaug River Canoe Trail .
+You'll pass by an informational sign before coming to a path on your left that leads down to Rest Stop #1, a pull-in for the Quinebaug River Canoe Trail.
 Benches and a fire pit here.
 A path on your left takes you to a beaver dam where the Mill Brook enter the river.
 Nice views of the marsh.
-The trail then follows the river back out to old Morse Rd after a 1/4 mile.
+The trail then follows the river back out to old Morse Rd after 0.3 miles.

 Continue straight over a slight hill, passing by the loop exit for Curtis Island and you'll cross an old bridge over the Quinebaug River.
 Here the trail reverts to old pavement.
 Very scenic floodplain.
 After passing another yellow gate you travel on-road along Morse Rd (residential).
 After 1.5 miles, just before a gray house on your right, you'll pick up the stone-dust trail again to the right.
-This wooded lane brings you to Holland Pond after 1.8 miles.
-A parking lot, map board and Porto-potty are located here, along with, the start of the Quinebaug River Canoe Trail.
+This wooded lane brings you to Holland Pond in Holland after 1.8 miles.
+Her you'll find the Pond Bridge Road parking lot a Map Board and Porto-Potty, along with, the start of the Quinebaug River Canoe Trail.

 CLICK HERE FOR GRAND TRUNK TRAIL MAP